 - Integration of electronic programs and applications for computers, cell phones and tablets individualized to meet specific needs of the individual

-- Individualized home treatment, training and carryover programs
+- Individualized home treatment, training, virtual aphasia groups and carryover home programs

-This ICAP program is offered to anyone with aphasia, regardless of the time post onset of their neurological event.
+This program is run by highly specialized, trained speech-language pathologists and is available to anyone with aphasia, regardless of the time post onset of their neurological event.
 Communication partner participation and training is an integral part of this program.
-This program is run by highly specialized, trained speech-language pathologists.

 Highly Specialized Staff